jjrajani/songSociety/readme.md

 #### To test the Live Site:

-* Create a user by logging in with Google or facebook.
+* Create a user by logging in with Google or Facebook.
 * Add credits
-    * Use credit card number 4242 4242 4242 4242
+    * Use credit card number 4242 4242 4242 4242.
     * Use any date in the future as the expiration date.
     * Use any three digit number for the CVC.